secretGeek/AwesomeGUID/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A list of awesome things related to Globally Unique Identifiers
+A list of awesome things related to Globally Unique Identifiers.
+Sorry if this whole idea is a bit mis-guid-ed.

 ## Tools